Was Lazarus The Beloved Disciple?

 Inspired scripture is what we are to rely on – not the things that men may add to it.
 “Every word of God is pure: he is a shield unto them that put their trust in him.
 Add thou not unto his words, lest he reprove thee, and thou be found a liar” (Pr.
 30:5-6).

-Free printable Bible study on Lazarus - Click for a printer friendly version of this page
+Free printable Bible study on Lazarus - Get a printable version

-Jesus and Lazarus of Bethany - What does the Bible tell us about Lazarus?
+Jesus and Lazarus of Bethany - Bible facts on Lazarus?

-Author of the fourth gospel - The Bible proves he was not John
+Author of the fourth gospel - Scripture proves he was not John

 The fourth gospel - The author in his own words